AterraEngine/aterra_engine-cs/README.md

 - **Dependency Injection**: The entire engine, even the ECS framework, is built around dependency injection, making it easy to extend or override core game behavior through plugins.
 - **Plugins and loadorder**: Allowing players to define their own load order of plugins built by the gamedevs or modders.

+## 💭 Design Philosophies
+- **Exceptions are reserved for unhandled states** : Prefer returning a result object with errors instead of raising exception. example : Say we are writing a method that reads a json file to create a game entity at runtime.
+If the json file is not able to be parsed, instead of raising an exception the method should return a result object with an applicable error.
+The consuming scope which required the execution of the method in question should then either cascade the error upwards, handle the error gracefully and insert a default object, or when this is truly a "bug in the system" raise an exception.
+    Given we are writing a game engine, and eventually games within it, developers should always think "what if ..." for the stuff they write.
+Better to have an edge case handled and it never happen than a known edge case which could have been resolved to be causing issues.

 ## 📜 License
 AterraEngine is licensed under the GPL-3.0 license.